jruizro/test-web-application/README.md

 # Lightweight HTTP Server
 The **Lightweight HTTPServer** is an application server building without frameworks or J2EE Servlet that implements:
 - Login & pages navigation with user-role access
-- REST WebService to READ, ADD, DELETE and UPDATE Users and roles
+- REST WebService to READ, ADD, DELETE and UPDATE Users and their roles

 # Getting Started